 Assessment Rationale And Relationship

-A2: Group Enterprise Consultancy Report: (1000 words per person, expected team size around 5).
-Students will be assigned a consultancy project employer and brief to work on where the aim is for the team to demonstrate the viability of a solution (new product or service) to an issue identified in the employer brief.
-This assessment will will test the knowledge, understanding and the application of theory of business venture creation in an employability context; students will also demonstrate their proficiency in market research and working effectively with an organisation to generate creative solutions to live problems.
+A1: Group Enterprise Consultancy Report: (1000 words per person, expected team size around 4).
+Students will be assigned a consultancy project Client and brief to work on where the aim is for the team to demonstrate the viability of a solution to an issue or challenge identified in the Client brief.
+This assessment will test the knowledge, understanding and the application of theory of venture creation in an employability context (intrapreneurship); students will also demonstrate their proficiency in market research and working effectively with an organisation to generate creative solutions to live problems.

 A3: Reflective essay (2000 words).
-Students will be introduced to the e-portfolio system and will be encouraged to record their progress throughout the module on this system or another online platform.
-The reflective essay will test understanding, critical evaluation and application of theory, knowledge and skills taught including entrepreneurial behaviours and mindset.
-The reflective journal will be the subject of a formative assessment near the end of semester one, which is in place to help further develop the efficacy of the student's reflective practise.
+Students will be encouraged to record their progress throughout the module via weekly reflective blogs.
+The reflective essay will test understanding, critical evaluation and application of theory, knowledge and skills taught including entrepreneurial behaviours and an enterprising mind-set.
+Students have two formative assessment opportunities to encourage high quality reflective practice and preparation for this final assessment.